tchwork/utf8/README.md

 [Unicode Normalization](http://en.wikipedia.org/wiki/Unicode_equivalence) and
 [Grapheme Clusters](http://unicode.org/reports/tr29/).

-In particular, do not blindly replace all use of PHP's string functions.
+Do not blindly replace all use of PHP's string functions.
 Most of the time you will not need to, and you will be introducing a significant performance overhead to your application.

-Most of the functions here are not operating defensively, mainly for performance reasons.
-For example there is no extensive parameter checking and it is assumed that well formed UTF-8 is fed.
-You should screen input on the *outer perimeter* with help from functions like `Patchwork\Utf8::isUtf8()`.

-When dealing with badly formed UTF-8, you should not to try to fix it.
+Screen your input on the *outer perimeter* so that only well formed UTF-8 pass through.
+When dealing with badly formed UTF-8, you should not try to fix it.
 Instead, consider it as ISO-8859-1 and use `utf8_encode()` to get an UTF-8 string.
-Don't forget also to choose one unicode normalization form at stick to it.
+Don't forget also to choose one unicode normalization form and stick to it.
 NFC is the most in use today.

 Licensing